-VIRUS TODAY: Virus growth outpaces vaccines globally
+VIRUS TODAY: Virus resurges and reshapes itself around world

 DEATH TOLL: The number of COVID-19-related deaths in the U.S. stands at 353,628.

 QUOTABLE: “We are in a race to prevent infections, bring cases down, protect health systems and save lives while rolling out two highly effective and safe vaccines to high-risk populations.
 This is not easy.
-These are the hard miles.” — World Health Organization Director-General Dr. Tedros Adhanom Ghebreyesus.
+These are the hard miles.” — World Health Organization Director-General Tedros Adhanom Ghebreyesus.

 ICYMI: If you’ve already had the coronavirus, it’s possible you could get it again, but such cases seem to be rare.
 Some reinfections have been confirmed, but two new studies suggest that would be unusual for at least several months and maybe longer.
 In one study of people in the U.S., only 0.3% of people who had been infected tested positive for the virus over the next several months.
 A similarly low rate of reinfections was found in a study of health workers in the U.K. The findings bode well for current COVID-19 vaccines, which trigger the kind of immune responses that the studies found protective.